Himanshu-pvt-repo/narvar/README.md

 # Deploy the HelloWorld Application.

 ### Use the HelloWorld helm chart to run the application.
+The nginx-Prometheus exporter is also included in the below chart to scrape the nginx metrics.

    helm install myworld helloworld